Larimichthys crocea: Distribution and habitat

+Utilisation and conservation

-Once an abundant commercial fish off East and South China, Taiwan, South Korea and Japan, its population collapsed in the 1970s due to overfishing.
+Larimichthys crocea was once an abundant commercial fish off East and South China, Taiwan, South Korea and Japan, its population collapsed in the 1970s due to overfishing.
 Fishing boats landed 56,000 tonnes of Larimichthys crocea in 2008, and 91,000 tonnes in 2013.
 The species is now aquafarmed in China, and production has grown to 105,000 tonnes by 2013.
 Farms have experienced outbreaks of Nocardia seriolae infections.

+The IUCN classifies this species as Critically Endangered as there has been no recovery in the population and there is no evidence that the fishery for this species is sustainable.

+Genome

-L. crocea is an important enough commercial species to have its genome mapped in 2014.
+Larimichthys crocea is an important enough commercial species to have its genome mapped in 2014.
 On 6 January 2015 it became the 200th organism to have its genome annotated by the NCBI Eukaryotic Genome Annotation Pipeline.

+Parasites

+As all fish species, Larimichthys crocea is the host of many parasite species.
+A new species of trypanosome, Trypanosoma larimichthysi Yang et al., 2025, was described in 2025 from fish collected in Fujian Province, China.
+The trypanosome infection had no effect on the growth, but induced pathological changes in the gills, liver, spleen and kidney.